sogis/simi-mex/README.md

-# simi-mex
+# simi_mex

 MEX: Metadata Export.
-Commandline-Tool to export all Themepublications as XML
+Lib and Commandline-Tool to export all Themepublications as XML